smartsheet-platform/smartsheet-ruby-sdk/README.md

  TODO: Add ruby read/write sheet repo.
 See the [node-read-write-sheet](https://github.com/smartsheet-samples/node-read-write-sheet) project for a code example that shows how to call methods to read and write to a sheet using this SDK.

-## Configuration
+## Basic Configuration

-When creating the client object, pass any of the following options to tune its behaviour.
+When creating the client object, pass an object with any of the following properties to tune its behavior.

+* `max_retry_time` - The maximum time in seconds to retry intermittent errors.
+(Defaults to 15 seconds.)

+## Advanced Configuration Options
+### Logging Configuration

+TODO: Document this...

 ### Retry Configuration

-* `max_retry_time` - The maximum time in seconds for requests to retry on eligible failure.
-By default, this is set to 15 seconds.
+For additional customization, you can specify a `backoff_method` function.
+This function is called with two arguments:

-* `backoff_method` - A function accepting the index of the retry being attempted (0 for the first retry, 1 for the second, etc.) and returning the number of seconds to wait until making the subsequent retry call.
-By default, this is set to exponential backoff with additional jitter.
+* The first accepts the index of the retry being attempted (0 for the first retry, 1 for the second, etc.)
+* The second accepts the Error Object that caused the retry.

+The function must return the number of seconds to wait before making the subsequent retry call, or the symbol `:stop` if no more retries should be made.

+The default implementation performs exponential backoff with jitter.

 ### JSON Output